VCDBN/opsc7311-part-2-Yuvin15/README.md

 # Timesheet App

-This is a simple timesheet app that allows users to track their daily work hours and categorize their timesheet entries.
+This is a prototype for a simple timesheet app that allows users to track their daily work hours and categorize their timesheet entries.
 The app provides various features to enhance user experience and productivity.

 ## Table of Contents
 - [Getting Started](#getting-started)